Birmingham financial coach says millennials are earning more and scared of credit card debt … but are still broke as ever

 The survey, that measured 2,000 older millennials (ages 25-35), also found that serious debt was the second biggest relationship deal-breaker.
 The first?
 Workaholism.

-Which might make millennials double-whammy romantic pariahs: Millennials overwhelmingly comprise (43 percent) those who meet the “work martyr” definition — employees who prize hours worked over true productivity and feel guilty for taking breaks or vacations.
+Which might make millennials double-whammy romantic pariahs: Millennials overwhelmingly comprise by generation (43 percent) those who meet the “work martyr” definition — employees who prize hours worked over true productivity and feel guilty for taking breaks or vacations.

 And despite the stereotypes, millennials do work.
 Their finances may be shaky, but unemployment is less to blame than one might think.